Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Constructing Optimal Transition Matrices to Guide Targeted Attacks

 We will define the problem of finding such matrices as a linear program, and, in order to restrict the possible values of $T$, different strategies will be introduced.

-The main objective is to ensure that $T$ satisfies equation \eqref{eq:py_t_pyobj}.
+The main objective is to ensure that $T$ satisfies Equation \eqref{eq:py_t_pyobj}.
 Therefore, this equation is added as a constraint of the linear program.
 The second objective is to maximize the expected fooling rate of the attack, that is, to minimize the probability of keeping the original class predicted by the model unchanged.
 This will be achieved by adding the sum of the diagonal of $T$ as a component of the objective function of the linear program, which will be minimized.

-It is important to note that, although multiple optimal solutions may exist for these problems, it is not expected that all of them will produce the same approximation to the target probability distribution of the classes $\widetilde{P}(Y)$ when applied in the prediction phase of the classifier.
-For instance, if many of the values of $T$ are zero, then these transitions can not be carried out, and, therefore, it can create inaccurate approximations of $\widetilde{P}(Y)$.
-For this reason, the four methods that will be introduced in this section will rely on different strategies to increase the effectiveness of the matrices in the prediction phase.
-In addition, our methods will differ in the amount of information they use from $\mathcal{X}$.
-While our baseline is an almost agnostic method, the other methods use more informative approaches.
+It is important to note that, although multiple optimal solutions may exist for these problems, it is not expected that all of them will produce the same approximation to the target probability distribution of the classes $\widetilde{P}(Y)$ when applied in the prediction phase of the classifier (i.e., when our attacks are put in practice).
+For instance, if many of the values of $T$ are zero, then these transitions can not be carried out, resulting in inaccurate approximations of $\widetilde{P}(Y)$.
+Similarly, if many of the transitions are not possible in practice (something that can happen for low distortion budgets or problems in which targeted attacks can not always be successfully generated), then different transition matrices could produce very different results.
+For these reasons, the four methods that will be introduced in this section will rely on different strategies to increase the effectiveness of the matrices in the prediction phase.
+In addition, they will differ in the amount of information they use from $\mathcal{X}$.
+While our first method is almost agnostic, the subsequent three use more informative approaches.